minescope/mineping/README.md

 # mineping

-`mineping` is a Javasript library thar provides Minecraft server ping protocol implementation.
-It can be used to collect information about the server, such as MODT, current online, server icon (java edition only) and etc.
+This JavaScript library provides an implementation of the Minecraft server ping protocol. **It allows you to gather information about a Minecraft server**, such as the MOTD, current online players, server icon (Java Edition only), and more.

 Mirror on my [<img src="https://git.zeldon.ru/assets/img/logo.svg" align="center" width="20" height="20"/> Git](https://git.zeldon.ru/zeldon/mineping)